alex-gutev/live_cells/README.md

   }
 }
 ```

-The `counter` cell is created directly within the `build` method using the `cell` method, provided by
-the `CellInitializer` mixin, which creates an instance of a `ValueCell`, using the provided function,
-on the first build of the widget and retrieves the existing instance in subsequent builds.

 `CellInitializer` also provides a `watch` method which is like `ValueCell.watch` but automatically
 calls `stop()` when the widget is removed from the tree.